bombasticSlacks/Aspirant/Game/Combat.md

 > So, for example, a long sword (3 size martial weapon) wielded by a character with 3 [Strength](Stats#Strength) would have a damage bonus of 7 (1 martial + 3 size + 3 [Strength](Stats#Strength)).
 That means on a 1-3 it causes a severe injury, on a 4-6 it causes a critical injury.

+#### Glancing Blow
+Sometimes your attacks will be partially mitigated by abilities or other circumstances.
+When this happens you reduce the severity of your injury by one.

+> So a [Critical Injury](Injury#Critical%20Injury) glancing blow becomes a [Severe Injury](Injury#Severe%20Injury).

 ### Types of Damage
 Generally, there are two large categories of damage – Physical and Otherworldly, each of these then further has three categories of damage.